-Early weight bearing and range of movement exercises of the ankle and foot is important to promote circulation and reduce the risk of developing a DVT (blood clot).
+Early movement of the ankle and foot is important to promote circulation and reduce the risk of developing a DVT (blood clot).
 Follow the exercises below within the limits of your pain.
 These exercises will help the healing process.

+Early weight bearing (putting weight through your injured leg) helps increase the speed of healing.
 Try to walk as normally as possible as this will help with your recovery.

-York Virtual Fracture Clinic Contact details: Phone: 01904 726575 Scarborough Trauma Assessment and Treatment Unit (TATU): Phone:01723 342021 / 07385 463781 Email: virtualfractclinic@york.nhs.uk
+York Virtual Fracture Clinic Contact details:

+Phone: 01904 726575 Scarborough Trauma Assessment and Treatment Unit (TATU):

+Phone: 01723 342021 / 07385 463781